Solaris Energy Infrastructure, Inc.

 Cash vs Debt

 Solaris Energy Infrastructure, Inc. carries $1.62B in total debt against $344.5M in cash reserves — debt is roughly 4.7x the cash position.
 Managing this leverage effectively will be important for long-term financial stability.
-The company is burning cash, with free cash flow at -$631.0M.
-This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
+Free cash flow is running at -$631.0M, which bears watching.
+Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
 Return on equity stands at 8.7%, which is decent for the sector.
 ROE measures how effectively a company uses shareholder capital to generate profits.
 ROA of 5.0% is on the lower side, which is common in asset-heavy industries.
 Revenue has grown from $320.0M (2022) to $622.2M (2025), reflecting a 94% increase over the period.